Frederick Selous: Portrait in literature

 Frederick Courteney Selous's image remains a classic, romantic portrait of a proper Victorian period English gentleman of the colonies, one whose real-life adventures and exploits of almost epic proportions generated successful Lost World and Steampunk genre fictional characters like Allan Quatermain, to a large extent an embodiment of the popular "white hunter" concept of the times; yet he remained a modest and stoic pillar in personality all throughout his life.
 As for himself, he was featured in the "Young Indiana Jones" and "Rhodes" series.
 He was widely remembered in real tales of war, exploration, and big game hunting as a balanced blend between gentleman officer and epic wild man.

-Selous, a gentleman's portrait on African safari, with two shots Kori bustards and his Holland and Woodward patent rifle.
+Selous, a gentleman's portrait on African safari, with two shot Kori bustards and his Holland and Woodward patent rifle.
 The 1890s.

 Appearance and character

 He excelled in cricket, rugby, cycling, swimming, and tennis.
 He loved the outdoors, developing a rugged and robust physique by trekking, packing, marching, and hunting.
 He was also an accomplished rider, and he waged war and hunted much on horses.
 To the African locals, he was the "best white runner" (in the endurance aspect, similar as to native bushmen's concept).

 While in England, all his life he played sports, he still did half-day 100-mile bicycle races when almost sixty years old.
 Millais, friend and biographer, wrote: "As a sport, he loved cricket most, and played regularly for his club at Worplesdon taking part in all their matches until 1915…'Big Game Hunters' vs. 'Worplesdon' was always a great and solemn occasion."

 "If there was one striking feature in his physiognomy it was his wonderful eyes, as clear and as blue as the summer sea.
 Nearly every one who came in contact with him noticed his eyes.
 They were the eyes of the man who looks into the beyond vast spaces.
 Instinctively one saw in them the hunter and the man of wide views.
 In social intercourse, Selous had a presence that was apt to make other people look insignificant.
 He was adored by all his friends, and even perfect strangers seemed to come under his magnetism at the first introduction" - J. G. Millais, 1919.
 All his life, he sported a full beard, which together with his signature hats, makes him an easily recognizable icon:

 He wore a double Terai grey slouch hat, slightly on the back of his head.
 Khaki knickerbockers, with no puttees, bare legs, except for his socks and shirt open at the neck, with a knotted handkerchief around the neck to keep the sun off, with a long native stick in his hand.
 He had a rooted objection to wearing a cork helmet.
 It is impossible to forget the impression he made.
 He was as straight as a guardsman, with a broad deep chest, with a beautiful healthy look in his face.

 — Capt.
 R. M. Haines of South African Force, 1917.